-Lectures will take place each week of session, from week 1 to week 12, in Mathews Theatre A (K-D23-201) on Mondays from 3pm to 4pm, and in Keith Burrows Theatre (K-J14-G5) on Thursdays from 6pm to 9pm.
-Lectures for both classes will be recorded any both recordings will be available to all students.
+Lectures will take place each week of session, from week 1 to week 12, in Mathews Theatre A (K-D23-201) on Tuesdays from 6pm to 9pm, and in Old Main Building 230 (K-K15-230) on Fridays from 11am to 2pm.
+Students are enrolled in either class and can attend the lecture for that class.
+Still lectures for both classes will be recorded any both recordings will be available to all students.
+The intention was to have the Friday class for students with no or limited programming experience, and the Tuesday class for the students with significant programming experience, reflected in the choice of program examples and the way they would be discussed.
+The lectures might not be so different, as it is not clear whether enrolment in either class is consistent with what was intended.
+Still, beginners will definitely benefit from attending a lecture that takes place in a much smaller lecture theatre, with fewer fellow students, and in particular feel more comfortable asking questions.
 Though lectures are recorded, attendance to lectures is highly recommended.
 The material that will be covered during a given lecture will be posted on the web as sample programs and occasionally some lecture notes (pdf format), at the latest by noon on the day when the lecture takes place.
-Support for the syntactic aspects of the language is provided in the form of Jupyter notebook sheets, all made available in week 1, with extra guidance provided during the Monday lectures.
+Support for the syntactic aspects of the language is provided in the form of Jupyter notebook sheets, all made available in week 1.

 Practical work can be conducted either on the School's lab computers or on your own computer.
 If your computer is a Windows machine then you might consider installing Linux.
-Information on doing so is available at http://taggi.cse.unsw.edu.au/FAQ/Running_your_computer/.
+Information on doing so is available at http://taggi.cse.unsw.edu.au/FAQ/Running\your\computer/.